fedeghe/jshero-app/README.md

 Experimental js console for 

 This app is under development, for fun, still there are a lot of limitations, among which, but not limited to the following:
-- there's no code assistance, thus you should write decent javascript:  `;` are NOT optional.
+- there's no code assistance neither transpilation, thus you should write javascript (e.g. `;` are NOT optional)
 - cant use inline comments, only `/* */` are not breaking.
 - console.log is not captured; to see some out put  just name it in the ending line, whatever it is.
 - timeouts are ignored, thus do not expect a delayed output, the whole script evaluation mechanism will be changed soon.